12 Consumer Discretionary Stocks Moving In Tuesday's After-Market Session - Benzinga

 Gainers

-- ToughBuilt Industries TBLT shares increased by 5.3% to $0.16 during Tuesday's after-market session.
-ToughBuilt Industries's trading volume hit 87.4K shares by close, accounting for 2.1% of its average volume over the last 100 days.
-The company's market cap stands at $20.6 million.

-- Aterian ATER stock rose 4.39% to $5.22.
-This security traded at a volume of 8.2 million shares come close, making up 98.7% of its average volume over the last 100 days.
-The market value of their outstanding shares is at $324.1 million.
+- Sonos SONO stock rose 4.86% to $27.15.
+Today's trading volume for this security ended up closing at 352.0K shares, which is 10.9 percent of its average volume over the last 100 days.
+The market value of their outstanding shares is at $3.4 billion.

 Losers